 - 5. Once you've made required connections, press UTILITY on the Axe-Fx II and page to "IR CAP". - 6.
-Press ENTER with the onscreen [TEST] button selected to generate a sample "chirp" for setting levels.
+Select the onscreen [TEST] button and press ENTER to generate a sample "chirp" for setting levels.
 The test signal should sound loud enough to measure the speaker without background noise interference, but not loud enough to be uncomfortable or overdrive the power amp or speaker.
 The front panel INPUT2 LED meters of the Axe-Fx II will indicate the level of the signal received.
 Adjust the levels of the power amp and preamp until an optimal level is obtained (the red LED indicates a level of -6db and may flicker on during "healthy" peak levels).
 If signal is especially low, you may need to increase the virtual input trim of the Axe-Fx II Input 2 (found under I/O: INPUT). - 7.
-When levels are set correctly, navigate to the onscreen [CAPTURE] button and press ENTER. - 8.
-Wait quietly for the capture to finish (~20 seconds), then use the NAV keys and VALUE wheel to select a location ("Save to #") and a name, then navigate to the onscreen [SAVE] button, and press ENTER twice to store the impulse.
+When levels are set correctly, navigate to the onscreen [CAPTURE] button and press ENTER.
+Wait quietly for the capture to finish (~15 seconds). - 8.
+When an IR is captured, it is automatically sent to the "SCRATCHPAD" of CAB 1.
+If you select this cab location in the current preset (running in the background while you create captures) you'll be able to audition results immediately. - 9.
+To SAVE the result, use the NAV keys and VALUE wheel to select a location ("Save to #") and a name, then navigate to the onscreen [SAVE] button, and press ENTER twice to store the impulse.